mkrtchyanmnatsakan/SendMoney/README.md

 *   User Authentication (Mock Login)
 *   Navigation to Send Money Screen
 *   Navigation to Saved Requests Screen
-*   Logout Functionality: Users can securely log out from the app, clearing their session data stored in UserSessionManager.
+*   Logout Functionality (additional functionality): Users can securely log out from the app, clearing their session data stored in UserSessionManager.
 This feature ensures user sessions are terminated properly.
 *   Localization Support: